mattermost/docs/source/install/self-managed-changelog.md

  - Fixed keyboard support for the left-hand side channel menu, the left-hand side category menu, and the post dot menu.
  - Fixed display name in the ``comment_on`` component.
  - Fixed an issue with keyboard support for some menus with submenus.
- - Fixed an issue with a disappearing punctuation when following a group mention.
+ - Fixed an issue with disappearing punctuation when following a group mention.
  - Fixed an issue where compliance export jobs were not able to start after disabling and enabling the compliance export.
  - Fixed a potential read after write issue when loading a license.